Are you a new meditator who wants to learn how to meditate properly so you can enjoy all its benefits?

 Consistency is what gets results.

-It could be a spare room, an actual corner of a bedroom or study a sun porch or anywhere that promotes peace and quiet.
+It could be a spare room, the corner of a bedroom or study, a sun porch or anywhere that promotes peace and quiet.

 Make it a space you like.
 One that calls to you when it’s time to meditate.